-Tate seeks to acquire selected photographs, predominantly (but not exclusively) those made in the twentieth century, that extend the scope and coverage of the collection, particularly when such works relate to existing holdings of an artist, movement, kind of practice or thematic category.
+Tate seeks to acquire selected photographs, predominantly (but not exclusively) those made in the nineteenth and twentieth centuries to the present, which extend the scope and coverage of the collection, particularly when such works relate to existing holdings of an artist, movement, kind of practice or thematic category.
 Wherever possible it seeks to acquire prints of original vintage, although alternatives will be considered, especially in relation to colour work (on grounds of longevity) or black and white work where no original prints are available.
-Tate consults with the Victoria and Albert Museum, and National Media Museum, which house the National Collection of Photography, and Collection of the Royal Photography in British National collections.
+Tate consults with the Victoria and Albert Museum, and National Media Museum, which house the National Collection of Photography, and Collection of the Royal